Putting Weight on a Skinny HorseBy Kentucky Equine Research Staff · November 3, 2000

 There are major differences between vegetable fats (oils) and animal fats.
 The primary disadvantage of feeding animal fats is palatability; oils are much more appealing to the horse, although many commercial animal fats have flavorings added to improve the taste.
 Corn oil typically has remained the star in palatability studies, but most oils are palatable when corn oil is not offered as a choice in these studies.
 The second obstacle is digestibility.
 Animal fat is only about 75% digestible while oil is closer to 95%.
 With small intakes of animal fat the digestibility difference is insignificant, but when higher levels are fed, that portion of indigestible fat can start to play havoc with the balance of microbes in the hindgut.
 Loose, runny feces are a sign that improper fat digestion is occurring.
 A third obstacle involves the long term maintenance of horses on animal fat.
 Horses may tire of the flavor and go off of an animal fat product before refusing a vegetable oil.

 Other common sources of fat include rice bran, linseed, sunflower seeds, full fat soybeans and coconut meal (copra meal).
-Rice bran is an excellent product for improving body condition of thin horses because it is a combination of rice oil and highly digestible fiber.
+Rice bran is an excellent product for improving body condition and topline of thin horses because it is a combination of rice oil and highly digestible fiber.
+However rice bran will rapidly go rancid unless it is stabilised by extrusion, and unstabilised products should not be fed.
+Look for research proven stabilised rice bran which is a popular horse feed supplement in many countries.
 Linseed, sunflower seeds and other seeds can also provide fat in the diet, but a notable problem does arise when feeding vast amounts of seeds.
 As quantities of seeds fed increases, consumption will frequently slow, sometimes to the point of total refusal.
 Roasted soybeans are also great in small quantities but will increase the protein percentage of the diet too much if fed in larger amounts.